vinx13/vinx13.github.io/content/post/2018-08-04-gsoc-final.md

 `inverse_transform` is a new feature to Shogun.
 There are some transformers that are possible to support this feature, for example, `ICAConverter`, `LogPlusOne`.
 The inverse mode of these transformers are easy to implement.
 The future work will be implementing inverse mode for these transformers.

-#### Pipeline
-Pipeline is a machine that chains multiple transformers and machines.
-It consists of a sequence of transformers as intermediate stages of training or testing and a machine as the final stage.
-Features are transformed by transformers and fed into the next stage sequentially.

-The pipeline instance is built using the `with` and `over` in PipelineBuilder.
-We use `with` to add transformers and then finalize with a machine passed to `over`, which returns a `Pipeline` instance.
-As `Pipeline` inherits directly from `Machine`, we can use it in exactly the same way as machines.
-This means that it supports the `train` and `machine` interface and we can also use it in cross validation.

-Internally stages are <name, pointer> pairs, where pointers are `CTransformer*` or `CMachine*` stored in `variant`.
-Since `variant` is available since C++17, I also introduced a C++11 compatible `variant` library to Shogun.

 #### Custom Exception type
 Previously, `ShogunException` is thrown whenever an assertion fails or `SG_ERROR` is explicitly called.